bbonsign/pandoc_resume/markdown/resume.md

     * Provided feed back and assisted with UGA's pilot program for online math classes with remote students

-    * Effectively interacted with students via chat rooms: quickly responded to questions and write study notes
+    * Effectively interacted with students via chat rooms: quickly responded to questions and wrote study notes

 Jan 2009 - May 2010
 :   **Math Tutor** UC Berkeley Student Learning Center